BChowy/100-days-of-python/README.md

 **Day 20:** Learned about the _time_ module and how to use _sleep()_ method.
 Learned more about the _Screen_ class, and how to use _update()_ method.

+**Day 21:** What is inheritance, and how to inherit another class.

 ### Reflection

-- Days 20 & 21 were by far the most enjoyable, learning how to create a _snake game_ is AWESOME.
-Couldn't imagine before this, it was possible to create it using the _turtle_ module.
+- Days 20 & 21 were by far the most enjoyable.
+Learning how to create a _snake game_ is AWESOME.
+I couldn't imagine it was possible to create it using the _turtle_ module before this.
+Going through the development of each little feature of the game while making each class work with another was fascinating.